-Sarah Eve is the communications coordinator and officer at Molior.
+Sarah Eve is the communications officer and coordinator at Molior.
+She took part in the organization of Quebecois and Canadian artist showcases for Biela Noc Bratislava, Biela Noc Košice and the Signal Festival in Prague.
 From 2013 to 2016 she worked at the Elektra Festival and the International Digital Art Biennal (BIAN) as a communications officer and project coordinator, notably for the series of international events Digital Québec that were held in London, Rome and Paris.
 She has also been active in the visual and media arts milieu and was a jury member for the Euterke Grant in 2014 and 2016 and the Labsessions rendezvous from 2013 to 2016.

 Sarah Eve holds a B.F.A. in Intermedia.
 She is currently studying for a M.A. in art history at Concordia University.
 She is the events coordinator for the research group Ethnocultural Art Histories Research (EAHR) as well as a teaching assistant.
 Alongside her studies, she co-curated Nord Performance at Espace cercle carré in 2012 and co-organized the eponymous roundtable discussion.
 She contributed to the organization of the exhibition Complot 11 – Hors Zone in 2014 and the HTMlles festival in 2012.

 Sylvain Béland is Molior’s technical and logistics director.
 Backed by an extensive experience, he has recently worked as the technical and logistics coordinator as well as the head video technician for the far-ranging project Montréal Avudo.